Learn / Blog / Article

 If it takes longer than the previous version, the 'intuitive' design changes may not be so intuitive after all.
 The good news is that you have a chance to fix those issues now before pushing the new site live: you don’t want to realize your mistake only after revenue begins to decline.

-3 methods for qualitative research & what you’ll learn
+3 qualitative research methods & what you’ll learn from them

 Too often, marketers ignore qualitative research.
 It’s messier, and it can be expensive.
 But it’s also vital—you learn what your customers think and, critically, the words they use to describe their thoughts.
 Often, that information translates directly into high-converting copy.